abhaydgarg/Altimeter/README.md

 * Gives current location address, if device is connected to internet.
 * Gives approximate percentage of oxygen based on [Altitude Chart](http://www.higherpeak.com/altitudechart.html)
 * Share option.
+* Open location in Google Map or Apple Map when tap on location's coordinates.
-* **SHAKE** device or **PULL** screen down to recieve updated location from GPS.
+* **SHAKE** device or **PULL** screen down to receive updated location from GPS.
 App does not listen to location change.
-Refresh to recieve updated location.
+Refresh to receive updated location.

 ## Installation